Selecting Compression Therapy Products

 If you experience chronic swelling or tingling in your limbs or if you are confined to your bed for most of the day, you may benefit from the use of compression therapy.
 Whether you are preventing deep vein thrombosis (DVT), applying gradient pressure to circulate blood flow, or reducing limb swelling through active pump pressure, compression therapy has a wide range of uses and applications.
 Once you find the right therapy, you will be well on your way to going about your day much more comfortably.

 Compression Stockings vs Compression Pumps

-Do you worry about varicose veins, swelling in the legs, tingling?
+Do you worry about varicose veins, swelling in the legs, or tingling?
 These mild symptoms could be treated with a light compression stocking.
-If you have severe swelling, poor circulation and fluid build-up, you will want to look for a stronger compression stocking and possibly a compression pump.
-To eliminate or prevent swelling and discomfort you may want to take advantage of our wide selection of graduated compression stockings, like the casual VENOSHEER.
+If you have severe swelling, poor circulation and fluid build-up, you will want to look for a stronger compression stocking and possibly for a compression pump.
+To eliminate or prevent swelling and discomfort, you may want to take advantage of our wide selection of graduated compression stockings, like the casual VENOSHEER.
 If it's more intensive therapy that you are looking for, you will probably want something like the Huntleigh Flowtron Hydroven 3 Lymphedema Pump.

 Choosing the Right Compression Stockings, Sleeves or Socks

 Compression garments are designed to look like regular clothing and are designed so that you can comfortably wear them throughout the day.
 You could choose a few different styles and colors so that you have a compression option for every outfit.
 Compression socks are available in knee high, thigh high, sheer, opaque, and even athletic socks.
 There is an option for everyone.